New Regulations Could Take CBD Products Off UK Shelves in a Year

 Oils, drinks, and treats containing cannabidiol (CBD) in the UK will be “taken off the shelves” by March 2021 if they haven’t gained regulatory approval.

-The announcement came from the UK’s Food Standards Agency (FSA), which also warned pregnant women and breastfeeding mothers not to consume the cannabis compound due of toxicity concerns.
+The announcement came from the UK’s Food Standards Agency (FSA), which also warned pregnant women and breastfeeding mothers not to consume the cannabis compound due to toxicity concerns.

 The warnings have been welcomed by leading CBD organisations in the UK, which hope to establish tighter, safer regulations for the industry.